edadma/sprolog/README.md

 S-Prolog
 ========

 This is a Warren Abstract Machine based Prolog interpreter in Scala.
-Currently, it implements pure Prolog, that is Prolog with no cut (!) and no tail recursion optimization.
+Currently, a fairly useful subset of the WAM instruction set is implemented.
+There is no tail recursion optimization yet.
 Many of the WAM optimization instructions are not yet implemented, however the ones supporting constants and anonymous variables are.
+Most of the built-in predicates that are regularly used are implemented or can be defined, and those that are to be predefined are covered in unit tests (Predefined.scala).

 It will aim to be a subset of ISO Prolog including a standard Prolog parser using https://github.com/edadma/rtcep.